📚✨ Take your book from draft to submission-ready manuscript at Book Lab 📝🔍 Learn more & apply now through Aug. 17🔆💡

 Hugo House teachers are at the core of our goal to help writers become better writers.
 Our teachers are writers; they are selected on the basis of their active engagement in the literary world as well as their love of teaching.

-• Headshot of Elizabeth Sotelo
+• Headshot of Darina Sikmashvili

 • Hugo House logo